-If a change needs to be made to an active Service Agreement, the Change Order function in the system will be used by the Council.
 The Change Order policy below outlines what changes to an active Service Agreement can be requested, and what constitutes a material change resulting in the active Service Agreement ending and a new Requirement being distributed to the supply base.
 Changes are at the sole discretion of the Council.

 - There has been a re-assessment of the Service Users needs and service requirements are changing.
-The current provider will be advised of these changes via a change order, if they are unable to meet the new needs of the Service User the whole package will be re-distributed to market, and the Service Agreement ended once a new Provider is identified. - Where an impromptu change in the service required, it is permissible to request a change with the Service Provider.
-This change will be recorded in the system but does not constitute a material change and so the Service Agreement does not need to be redistributed to the supply base.
-For example, changes could include but not limited to: - Start and/or end dates change - Service paused while users temporarily not utilising the Service - Service User circumstances - Passenger Assistant or Driver information incorrect on Requirement - Change to Driver or Passenger Assistant requested by the Council - Change to Service Agreement description, equipment, or requirements for the Service User - Change to the number of dates, or specific days of travel - Passengers added or removed from the route - Price increase or decrease required
+The current provider will be advised of these changes via email or phone, if they are unable to meet the new needs of the Service User the whole package will be re-distributed to market, and the Service Agreement ended once a new Provider is identified. - Where an impromptu change in the service required, it is permissible to request a change with the Service Provider.
+This change will be recorded but does not constitute a material change and so the Service Agreement does not need to be redistributed to the supply base.
+For example, changes could include but not limited to: - Start and/or end dates change - Service paused while users temporarily not utilising the Service - Service User circumstances - Passenger Assistant or Driver information incorrect on Requirement - Change to Driver or Passenger Assistant requested by the Council - Change to Service Agreement description, equipment, or requirements for the Service User - Change to the number of dates, or specific days of travel - Passengers added or removed from the route - Price increase or decrease required - The Council has a responsibility to ensure that the routes/vehicles are used to full capacity and deliver best value.
+On occasions there will likely be a need to add a service user/child on to an existing route or remove a service user/child from an existing route due to changes in their school placements. - Where there is a need to add or remove a service user/child the Council reserves the right to review the route to ensure that it is delivering best value, and it is wholly at the Council's discretion whether the route should be put back out to market. - Where the Council decides that the amended route should remain with the Service Provider, the Service Provider will receive updated contractual documentation for the route.
+The cost the Council will pay for the additional passenger(s), or deduct for the removal of passenger(s), will be based on the increase, or decrease, in the daily total mileage for the route, as generated by the Council's choice of route planning software.

-- The Council has a responsibility to ensure that the routes/vehicles are used to full capacity and deliver best value.
-On occasions there will likely be a need to add a service user/child on to an existing route or remove a service user/child from an existing route due to changes in their school placements. - Where there is a need to add or remove a service user/child the Council reserves the right to review the route to ensure that it is delivering best value, and it is wholly at the Council's discretion whether the route should be put back out to market. - Where the Council decides that the amended route should remain with the Service Provider, the Service Provider will receive an amendment request (Change Order on SProc.net) for the route.
-The cost the Council will pay for the additional passenger(s), or deduct for the removal of passenger(s), will be based on the increase, or decrease, in the daily total mileage for the route, as generated by the Council's choice of route planning software. - The mileage rate to be applied per vehicle type is shown in the table below, with a cost cap per vehicle type of the cost for an additional 20 miles per day, or £50 per day, whichever is the lower amount.
+• The mileage rate to be applied per vehicle type is shown in the table below.